In Mission Together

 There are approximately 22,000 members in the 105 worshiping communities in our synod.
 On the NT-NL roster, there are approximately 150 Ministers of Word and Sacrament (Clergy), 5 Ministers of Word and Service (Deacons), and over 20 Synodically Authorized Worship Leaders (SAWLs).
 We look for, and are a leader in, dynamic, innovative, and flexible leadership models.

 The Rev. Erik K. J. Gronberg serves the NT-NL Synod as its bishop.
-The Synod Council provides governance between synod assemblies and is made up of the officers of NT-NL, a lay person from each of eight conferences, six ordained ministers, and two youth.Our Staff
+The Synod Council provides governance between synod assemblies and is made up of the officers of NT-NL, a male and female lay person from each of seven conferences, seven ordained ministers, and two youth.Our Staff